htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     This parameter should be set to the path of a large, pre-created file to hold the blocks these filesystems are created from.

+:macro-def:`THINPOOL_HIDE_MOUNT`
+    A boolean value that defaults to false.
+When thinpool ephemeral filesystems are enabled (as described above), if this knob is set to true, the mount will only be visible to the job and the starter.
+Any process in any other process tree will not be able to see the mount.
+Setting this to true also breaks docker universe

 :macro-def:`ENABLE_BACKFILL`
     A boolean value that, when ``True``, indicates that the machine is willing to perform backfill computations when it would otherwise be